4 Min Read

 Winter Activities for Seniors

-The cold, the snow, COVID-19.
+The cold, the snow, the lack of daylight.
 All of these have the potential to make this winter feel especially dreary, boring, and isolating.
 However, it’s important for seniors to stay engaged and active to maintain good health and well-being.
 Instead of hibernating this winter, encourage your loved ones to try any of these winter activities for seniors.

 For the mind: